holonsoft/FastProtocolConverter/README.md

 ```

-Of copurse you can define more complex protocols like
+Of course you can define more complex protocols like

 ```c#